P. Jayarajan

 P. Jayarajan (born 27 November 1952) is a member of the CPI(M) Kerala state committee and former member of the Kerala Legislative Assembly who represented Koothuparamba constituency from 2001 to 2011.
 He served as the secretary of CPI(M) Kannur District Committee from 2010 until he was replaced by M.V.
 Jayarajan in March 2019.
 In March 2019 he was named the LDF candidate from Vatakara for the 2019 Indian General Elections.
+He is elelected to Kerla State Secretariat from 15-09-2026.

 Personal life

-P. Jayrajan was born on 27 November 1952 to Kunhiraman and Deviamma at Kadirur.
+P. Jayarajan was born on 27 November 1952 to Kunhiraman and Deviamma at Kadirur.
 Jayarajan's wife Yamuna is the secretary of Kuthuparamba Cooperative Rural Bank, and they have two sons.
 He is the brother of P. Sathidevi, CPI(M) state committee member and former MP from Vadakara.
 She is serving as the chairperson of Kerala Women's Commission since 1 October 2021.

 Political career

 Jayarajan's entry to politics was through the students’ movement.
 He served as the district secretary and president of the SFI.
 He became a member of the CPI(M) in 1972, and went on to serve as its Koothuparamba area secretary for 10 years.
 He was then elected to the CPI(M) Kannur district secretariat, and later, in 1998, to the state committee.
+In CPI(M) extended state committee in 2026 he elected to the state secretariat.

 He was appointed the secretary of the CPI(M) Kannur district committee in December 2010 and was re-elected subsequently in 2012 and 2015.
 He went on to hold the position until March 2019, when, after being named the LDF candidate from Vatakara for the 2019 Indian General Elections, he was replaced by M.V.
 Jayarajan.